 What Are Thunderstorms?

-A thunderstorm comes from rain-bearing clouds that also produce thunder and lightning.
-All thunderstorms produce lighting and therefore are dangerous.
 A thunderstorm is classified as a severe thunderstorm when it contains large (at least one inch) hail and/or winds of 58 MPH or greater.
-If you can hear thunder, you are close enough to be affected by lightning, which can strike up to 10 miles ahead of or trailing a storm.
+If you can hear thunder, you are close enough to be affected by lightning.
+Lightning can strike up to 10 miles ahead of or trailing a storm.
 Thunderstorms can occur by themselves, in clusters, or in lines.
 The typical thunderstorm is 15 miles in diameter and produces heavy rain for 30 minutes to an hour.

 Thunderstorms are very common in the spring and summer months throughout Massachusetts, with 10–30 days of thunderstorms each year.
 Thunderstorms can be extremely destructive and can produce lightning, hail, high winds, flash floods, or tornadoes.